omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 Configuring Makefile Generation for a Folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Makefile generation for a folder can be configured in the :guilabel:`Makemake Options` dialog.
+Makefile generation for a folder can be configured on the :guilabel:`Makemake Options` dialog.
 To access the dialog,
 open the :menuselection:`|omnet++| --> Makemake` page in the :guilabel:`Project Properties` dialog, select the folder, make sure
 makefile generation is enabled for it, and click the :guilabel:`Options` button.